refigo/refigo.github.io/_posts/Robotics/2024-04-21-lex-fridman-podcast-marc-raibert-1.md

 - [Marc] Yeah.
 - And you saw the pieces and you saw in your vision, the arm when it's put back together and the possibilities that holds.
 - Somehow it spurred my imagination.
+  I was in the brain and cognitive sciences department as a graduate student doing neurophysiology.
+  I'd been an electrical engineer as an undergrad at Northeastern.
+  And the neurophysiology wasn't really working for me.
+  You know, it wasn't conceptual enough.
+  **I couldn't see really how by looking at single neurons, you were gonna get to a place where you could understand, you know, control systems or thought or anything like that.**
+  And, you know, the AI lab was always an appealing, this was before C-SAIL right?
+  This was in the '70s so the AI lab was always an appealing idea.
+  And so when I went back to the AI lab following him and I saw the arm, I just thought, you know, this is it.

 [2-ko]